 Also of interest is that Johnston has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Johnston in 2010 was $31,118, which is lower middle income relative to Rhode Island, and upper middle income relative to the rest of the US.
-This equates to an annual income of $124,472 for a family of four.
+The per capita income in Johnston in 2018 was $36,251, which is low income relative to Rhode Island, and upper middle income relative to the rest of the US.
+This equates to an annual income of $145,004 for a family of four.
 However, Johnston contains both very wealthy and poor people as well.

+Johnston is a very ethnically-diverse town.
 The people who call Johnston home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Johnston residents report their race to be White, followed by Asian.
-Important ancestries of people in Johnston include Irish, French, English, and Portuguese.
+The greatest number of Johnston residents report their race to be White, followed by Black or African-American.
+Johnston also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.26% of the town’s residents.
+Important ancestries of people in Johnston include Italian, Irish, French, English, and Portuguese.

 The most common language spoken in Johnston is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Portuguese.